 Choose a time period that is 15 minutes or less.
-Longer time blocks(such as 2 hours), do not invoke the psychological phenomenon necessary for hyper-productivity.
+Longer time blocks(such as 25 minutes or longer), do not invoke the psychological phenomenon necessary for hyper-productivity.
 These shorter timeboxing “periods of time” lengths are critical for success.

 For a large project

-If you wish to timebox everything in a project, it’s important to plan your time boxes in advance.
-This means taking the time to break down your tasks and allocate time slots to each one (similar to Agile project management).
+If you wish to timebox everything in a project, it’s important to plan your timeboxes in advance.
+This means taking the time to break down your tasks and allocate time slots to each one (similar to Agile project management with a sprint review).
 It’s also important to prioritize your tasks based on their importance and urgency so that you can ensure that you are allocating your time effectively.

 Finally, it’s important to take short breaks between timeboxes.
 The timebox periods are times of being hyper-focus.
 Think of them like reps in a workout.
 Your brain needs to recover between the sets.
 This means stepping away from your computer and giving your brain a rest before moving on to the next task.
 This helps avoid burnout and ensures that you are working at your most productive level throughout the day.

 Do this, and your time management skills will approach Jedi-like efficiency.

 I personally use and recommend timeboxing to anyone who needs to increase their productivity.
 My pomodoro timer is on my desk and ranks as the best investment I’ve bought in the last year.